·

 2. 陽氣 // Yang Qi: Refers to the yang in yin and yang.
 Positive, masculine energy.
 Where yin is darkness, yang is brightness.
 Qi means energy.

 4. 爬山虎 // Pa Shan Hu: Literally, climbing mountain tiger.
 Also called Boston ivy, grape ivy, woodbine.
-The pa in Pa Pa’s name is the same character from the plant’s name, meaning “climbing.”
+The pa in Pa Pa’s name is the same character from the plant’s name, meaning “climbing,” but repeating it twice makes it cute.

 5. 虎頭虎腦 // Hu Tou Hu Nao: Lit.
 Tiger’s face and tiger’s brain.
 The author utilizes some wordplay by inserting this particular idiom, as the Chinese name of Japanese creeper, pa shan hu, also has the word tiger (虎 // hu) in it.